johneliades/code_crawler/README.md

 ## Code Classifier

-It's based on [CodeBERTA](https://huggingface.co/huggingface/CodeBERTa-language-id) and finetuned using [Github-code-snippets-samples](https://www.kaggle.com/datasets/simiotic/github-code-snippets-development-sample?datasetId=1198320), a smaller dataset made for prototyping purposes, in order to be able to classify 20 popular programming and scripting languages.
+It's based on [CodeBERTA](https://huggingface.co/huggingface/CodeBERTa-language-id) and finetuned using [Github-code-snippets-sample](https://www.kaggle.com/datasets/simiotic/github-code-snippets-development-sample?datasetId=1198320), a smaller dataset made for prototyping purposes, in order to be able to classify 20 popular programming and scripting languages.
 Although the predictions most of the time are correct, for some languages the confidence score is low.
-We think that problem might be resolved by using the bigger version [Github-code-snippets](https://www.kaggle.com/datasets/simiotic/github-code-snippets).
+We think that the problem might be resolved by using the bigger version [Github-code-snippets](https://www.kaggle.com/datasets/simiotic/github-code-snippets).

 inference dependencies :